Baumit RK38 basecoat plaster, AG01mesh and Kalkin Glätt W finishing plaster

 We’ll be mixing and applying both coarse base-coat and fine top-coat lime plaster, accurately calculate and measuring the mix for the areas required.

-We’ll learn how to apply efficiently move with a little system thinking and team building.
+We’ll learn how to apply efficiently and effectively, working true before getting moving with a little system thinking and team building.

 Lunch will be provided.